- 1 Top 6 Best DJ Headphones

 Status even includes extremely comfortable overstuffed ear pads and multiple cables, one coiled and one straight, in the box.
 Compare these to the best over ear headphones.

 #5 Beyerdynamic DT 770 Pro 32 DJ Headphones

-Award: BEST FOR PROFESSIONAL RECORDING
+Award: BEST FOR PROLONGED USE

 WHY WE LIKE IT: If you are afraid of your ears or head getting uncomfortable after long periods of use, these Beyerdynamic headphones are your savior.
 The soft, circumaural velour ear pads and soft padded adjustable headband, allow you to listen for hours.

 Putting on the Beyerdynamic DT 770 Pro 32 headphones are akin to stepping onto cloud 9, as the soft velour ear pads cushion the sides of your head and the padded adjustable headband, keeps everything secure, yet comfortable.
 Best of all, comfort doesn’t sacrifice quality, as the DT 770 series offers exceptional reference capabilities, especially in the low end.
 Multiple Ohm options mean you can pick headphones best powered by your mobile device, studio console, or high-end electronics, making them the best headphones for radio DJs